SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/target-list.md

 * Offer a simple and straight-forward way for your contacts to opt-out of your email marketing campaigns, by including clearly visible unsubscribe links in your mailings.
 Another way to make sure you contact only the people that want to hear from you is by creating a subscription management centre where data subjects can choose the content they want to receive.

 * Obtain re-permissions from your existing customer base.
-This means that if you’re not sure whether or not you have the necessary permissions, and if you haven’t provided your contacts with the possibility to opt-out, it may be necessary to obtain re-permissions.
-Sending a “re-permission” campaign is also a great away to update your existing records.
+This means that if you're not sure whether or not you have the necessary permissions, and if you haven't provided your contacts with the possibility to opt-out, it may be necessary to obtain re-permissions.
+Sending a "re-permission" campaign is also a great away to update your existing records.

 ## 4 ways to create your target lists

-* **Selections:** This is a powerful tool that allows you to define your mailing’s target list with precision.
+* **Selections:** This is a powerful tool that allows you to define your mailing's target list with precision.
 You can make your own selection from scratch or you can use one of our pre-set selections.
 To find the pre-set selections, go to the Selection section and type Company.
 You will find 4 selections ready to use.
 If you prefer to make your own selection, you can learn how to create a selection.

 * **Projects:** You can send mailings to people connected to a project in SuperOffice CRM.
 Add the people you want to the project and choose this project as a recipient list for your mailing.